SiobhanP1/art-shop-ecommerce-store/README.md

 ### Code Validation

-MUST COMPLETE VALIDATION OF ALL

 * Python code was passed through the [Code Institute Python Linter](https://pep8ci.herokuapp.com/).
 No issues were found.

 * HTML code in the template files was validated using the [W3 Validator](https://validator.w3.org/nu/).

+* CSS code was validated using the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator).
 No errors were found.
-NOT COMPLETE

-* CSS code was validated using the [W3C CSS Validator](https://jigsaw.w3.org/css-validator/validator).
-NOT COMPLETE

 ### Other Testing

 * This app was tested for responsiveness using the Google Chrome browser and Chrome DevTools.
-It has not yet been tested on other browsers.
+It has not been tested on other browsers.
+Some issues remain, particularly at smaller screen widths.

 ### Test Cases